-(1) Answer.
-A defendant shall serve his answer within 20 days after the service of the summons and complaint upon him, except when service is made under any one of Sections 316, 318 or 322 of this Act and a different time is prescribed in the order of Court, or under the statute of the Nation.

-(2) Answer to Cross-Claim.
-A party served with a pleading stating a crossclaim against him shall serve an answer thereto within 20 days after the service upon him.

-(3) Reply to Counterclaim.
-The plaintiff shall serve his reply to a counterclaim in the answer within 20 days after service of the answer, or, if a reply is ordered by the Court, within 20 days after service of the order unless the order otherwise directs.

-(4) Answer by Nation.
-The Nation or an officer or agency thereof shall serve an answer to the complaint or to a cross-claim, or a reply to a counterclaim, within sixty days after the service upon the Chief of the pleading in which the claim is asserted, provided that no default judgment shall be entered against the Nation, and upon affidavit of the Chief that the Nation has no attorney but that an attorney contract is pending approval with the Bureau of Indian Affairs, the Court shall allow the Nation to answer within twenty (20) days after approval of the Attorney contract or within sixty (60) days after service, whichever is later.

-(5) Motion; Alteration of Time to File Responsive Pleading.
-The service of a motion permitted under this Section alters these periods of time as follows, unless a different time is fixed by order of the Court: (1) if the Court denies the motion or postpones its disposition until the trial on the merits, the responsive pleading shall be served within 10 days after notice of the Court's action; (2) if the Court grants a motion for a more definite statement the responsive pleading shall be served within 10 days after the responsive pleading shall be served within 10 days after the responsive pleading shall be served within 10 days after the service of the more definite statement.

-(6) Entry of Appearance; Extension of Time to File Responsive Pleadings.
+- (1) Answer.
+A defendant shall serve his answer within twenty (20) days after the service of the summons and complaint upon him, except when service is made under any one of Sections 316, 318 or 322 of this Act and a different time is prescribed in the order of Court, or under the statute of the Nation. - (2) Answer to Cross-Claim.
+A party served with a pleading stating a cross-claim against him shall serve an answer thereto within twenty (20) days after the service upon him. - (3) Reply to Counterclaim.
+The plaintiff shall serve his reply to a counterclaim in the answer within twenty (20) days after service of the answer, or, if a reply is ordered by the Court, within twenty (20) days after service of the order unless the order otherwise directs. - (4) Answer by Nation.
+The Nation or an officer or agency thereof shall serve an answer to the complaint or to a cross-claim, or a reply to a counterclaim, within sixty (60) days after the service upon the Chief of the pleading in which the claim is asserted, provided that no default judgment shall be entered against the Nation, and upon affidavit of the Chief that the Nation has no attorney but that an attorney contract is pending approval with the Bureau of Indian Affairs, the Court shall allow the Nation to answer within twenty (20) days after approval of the Attorney contract or within sixty (60) days after service, whichever is later. - (5) Motion; Alteration of Time to File Responsive Pleading.
+The service of a motion permitted under this Section alters these periods of time as follows, unless a different time is fixed by order of the Court: (1) if the Court denies the motion or postpones its disposition until the trial on the merits, the responsive pleading shall be served within ten (10) days after notice of the Court's action; (2) if the Court grants a motion for a more definite statement the responsive pleading shall be served within ten (10) days after the service of the more definite statement. - (6) Entry of Appearance; Extension of Time to File Responsive Pleadings.
 Within the time in which an answer may be served, a defendant may file any entry of appearance and reserve twenty (20) additional days to answer or otherwise defend.
 Any entry of appearance shall extend the time to respond twenty (20) days from the last date for answering and is a waiver of all defenses numbered 2, 3, 4, 5, and 9 of paragraph (b) of this Section, provided, that a waiver of sovereign immunity shall not be implied under defense numbered 9 of paragraph (b) of this Section since a defense based upon sovereign immunity is a defense to the subject matter jurisdiction of the Court and not a defense to the parties capacity to be sued.